Terminology (Glossary)

 Ghost Asset

 A resource that exists only in the IaC state file but no longer exists in the cloud.
-This typically happens when an IaC-managed resource is deleted outside of the IaC workflow, leaving a stale record in the Terraform state file.
+This happens when an IaC-managed resource is deleted outside of the IaC workflow, leaving a stale record in the Terraform state file.

 Pending Asset